DXist/compio/README.md

 * provide low overhead IO drivers that preallocate memory on initialization
 * drivers API accepts non-'static IO buffers

+    * drivers don't own buffers
+    * buffers are required to be Unpin

-* bias towards IoUring API to achieve zero-cost abstraction:
+* bias towards IoUring API to achieve zero-cost abstraction on Linux:

     * fixed size submission queue for operations
-    * external runtime could submit an external queue of not yet queued operations
+    * external runtime could submit an external queue of not yet queued operations as a single batch
-    * timers are exposed as Timeout operation and use CLOCK_BOOTTIME clock source when it's available
+    * timers are exposed as `Timeout` operation and use suspend-aware CLOCK_BOOTTIME clock source when it's available

 * Async runtime is an example runtime to test implementation of drivers